Stretching of a fractal polymer around a disc reveals KPZ-like statistics

-As a worm-up and for future reference, consider a chain of $M \gg 1$ monomers with the fractal dimension $D_f=1/\nu$ and let it be stretched along a flat boundary, with end-to-end distance fixed at $S \gg b M^{\nu}$.
+\textit{Polymer stretching along a flat boundary.} As a warm-up and for future reference, consider a chain of $M \gg 1$ monomers with the fractal dimension $D_f=1/\nu$ and let it be stretched along a flat boundary, with end-to-end distance fixed at $S \gg b M^{\nu}$.
 As shown in Fig. \ref{fig:pol-f01}(a), the chain looks like a train of blobs of $g$ monomers of size $\xi$ each.
 Chain statistics is unaffected inside the blob, i.e. $\xi = b g^{\nu}$, and the train of blobs is stretched, meaning that $S = \frac{M}{g} \xi$.
 Simple algebra then gives $g = \left( M b/S \right)^{1/(1-\nu)}$ and $\xi = b \left( M b/S \right)^{\nu/(1-\nu)}$.
-These blobs generalize the classical ``Pincus blobs'' \cite{PincusBlobs_ma60051a002} for arbitrary $\nu$, except our problem is not formulated in terms of stretching force, but in terms of fixed end-to-end distance, $S \gg b M^{\nu}$.
+These blobs generalize the classical ``Pincus blobs'' \cite{PincusBlobs_ma60051a002} for arbitrary $\nu$.